Auditions

 Director: Christopher Schario

 This adaptation features a small cast playing multiple roles.
 All actors perform narration of Dickens’ text, as well as scene work in both British dialect and Standard American.
-Requires versatile playful actors, good with language.
+Requires versatile playful actors, skilled with language.
+This contract is one week of rehearsal and one week of performance.
+The show is approximately one hour long.

 Director: TBA